smblott-github/text-aid-too/README.md

   set it to `gvim -f` which runs in the foreground (or the equivalent for your favourite editor) instead.

+- If you get an error regarding the "d-bus daemon not running", then see [this post](https://github.com/smblott-github/text-aid-too/issues/5).

 - *Text-aid-too* will not work with other *text-aid* servers.
 Those use HTTP, whereas *Text-aid-too* uses its own web-socket based protocol.
 This allows it to update the input's contents on-the-fly (that is, on file write).